"The dead are rising!" a loud cry assaults my ears. I tremble.

 He glances back at me, eye narrowing slightly.

 "Pft.
 Yer, right, sorry about that."
-He waves a hand dismissively.
+He waves his hand dismissively.

 "I understand, greatly.
 No more questions offered, no beatings received, right?
 Ain't that right, Timothy?"

-"We'll just take ya back to the city.
-You can tell whatever higher-ups you answer to, that we took good care of you here.
-Don't need none of your yonk business."
+"We'll just take ya back to town.
+You can tell whatever higher-ups you answer to, that we took good care of you here; don't need none of your yonk business."

-Awkward quiet returns, but the boy stares.
-Hard.
-Like he wants to say something but won't —
+Awkward quiet returns, but the boy still stares hard, like he wants to say something but won't.

-What should I say about that?
-I usually enjoy silence, but now that I'm in front of people again, I want to speak—to say something.
+What should I say about this?
+I usually enjoy silence, but now that I'm in front of people again, I want to speak, to say something.

-I glance down at my shadow.
-It shimmers, urging me: Go on... do it, say something.
+Below, my shadow shimmers, urging me: Go on... do it, say something.
 I dare ya.

 I hiccup.